-Digital data holds immense significance and drives various aspects of individual interactions to life. from government initiatives.
+Digital data holds immense significance and drives various aspects of individual interactions life. from to government initiatives.
 It refers to any information created. stored, and communicated in digital form.
 This includes text, images, videos, audio recordings, social financial media posts, transactions. government records, and much more.
 In essence, it's any information represented electronically.